Coming together for a common goal

 “It’s very nice that he could see me play,” said John, 23, who felt he was “representing my dad through my play.”

-Phil, 76, came to rugby after playing football at Langley High School in McLean, Virginia, with several of the Men’s Rugby Club founders.
-He came to JMU in 1972 after attending Virginia Military Institute and serving two tours of duty in Vietnam with the U.S. Navy, later spending over 50 years with the U.S. State Department overseas.
+Phil, 76, came to rugby after playing high school football.
+He started at JMU in 1972 after attending Virginia Military Institute and serving two tours of duty in Vietnam with the U.S. Navy, later spending over 50 years with the U.S. State Department overseas.

 As a football lineman, he said, “You’re propping up a guy in the middle.”
 But in rugby, “everybody can carry the ball.
 You’re not tied into a specific role; you’re playing as a player, and that was enjoyable for me — being more involved.”